 5. Ruby Sparks (2012) | Director: Valerie Faris, Jonathan Dayton

-Witty, charming and smartly written, “Ruby Sparks” is the rare romantic comedy that re-evaluates the manic pixie dream girl while also being a metaphor about understanding the real essence of love.
-Performed wonderfully by a promising Paul Dano and Zoe Kazan, this is one of those romantic stories that rightfully enjoys its bizarre premise to brings something truly interesting to the foreground.
+Witty, charming, and smartly written, “Ruby Sparks” is the rare romantic comedy that re-evaluates the manic pixie dream girl while also being a metaphor for understanding the real essence of love.
+Performed wonderfully by a promising Paul Dano and Zoe Kazan, this is one of those romantic stories that rightfully enjoys its bizarre premise to bring something truly interesting to the foreground.

 4. Comet (2014) | Director: Sam Esmail

 Truly divisive and filled with cynical and abrasive characters, Sam Esmail’s “Comet” is a sensory experience like no other.
 Sprawling through multiple dimensions where the two people explore their contentments, life choices and other essential decisions, the film contemplated why love is often not what it seems to either of the two people in question.

 3. Me and You and Everyone We Know (2005) | Director: Miranda July

 Slated as one of the earliest films that truly understood how we as people will interact over the internet, Miranda July’s erratic and uncomfortable humor really delved into the human need for intimacy and being loved.
 Seen through an uncanny eye for human behavior and a kind of hopeful maturity that still revels in innocence, Me and You and Everyone We Know is a suburban comedy that can win your heart over if you let it.